Erez Katz, CEO and Co-founder of Lucena Research.

-- or one observation from 30 people who smoke?
+- or one observation from 30 different people who smoke?

-The examples above should put some context into what it takes to make alternative data and deep learning jive.
-At Lucena, we find ourselves in a unique position as an intermediary between alternative data providers and buy-side data intelligence seekers.
-We have systemized the life cycle of taking raw data and converting it into actionable and consumable products.
+The examples above provide some context into what it takes to make alternative data and deep learning jive by layering in data science.
+At Lucena, we have systemized the life cycle of taking raw data and converting it into actionable and consumable products.
 Our process includes:

 - Consumption of raw data